mediamonks/drupal-controller-annotations/README.md

 - **PHP >= 7.1**
 - **Drupal >= 8.6**

+Older versions of this module are compatible with PHP 5.4+ and Drupal 8.2+ however it is highly recommenced to upgrade to the latest versions due to possible security issues.

 ## Security

 If you discover any security related issues, please email devmonk@mediamonks.com instead of using the issue tracker.